iechor/docs/content/config/containers/runmetrics.md

 If `grubby` command isn't available, edit the `GRUB_CMDLINE_LINUX` line in `/etc/default/grub` and run `sudo update-grub`.

-### Running Docker on cgroup v2
+### Running iEchor on cgroup v2

-Docker supports cgroup v2 since Docker 20.10.
+iEchor supports cgroup v2 since iEchor 20.10.
-Running Docker on cgroup v2 also requires the following conditions to be satisfied:
+Running iEchor on cgroup v2 also requires the following conditions to be satisfied:

 - containerd: v1.4 or later
 - runc: v1.0.0-rc91 or later